Rule1001/Lowbar_Destructure/README.md

-This project is to destructure the underscore.js methods and fully understand the functionality of each
+This project is to destructure the underscore.js methods and fully understand the functionality of each method

-Feel free to fork to use if it assists you in anyway
+Feel free to fork the repository to use if it assists you in anyway

-To use and test please follow the following instructions
+To use and test please follow the following instructions - You will require Node and npm (or Yarn)
+You will all need to have Mocha installed (either globally or local to the project to successfully run tests)

-fork to you own gitHub
+Fork to you own gitHub
-Git clone from command line
-npm install - to install dependencies from package.json npm test - to see the results of each of the tests.
+Git clone from within your command line $ git clone https://github.com/Rule1001/Lowbar_Destructure.git npm install - to install dependencies from package.json npm test - to see the results of each of the tests.

-you will need to have Mocha installed (either globally or local to the project to successfully run tests)

 1. identity